iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > Update 6.27.20 - Tou can tell the developer(s) doesnt even use this app or they would know what we are talking about.
 You say it's just the way it is, no, you know how it's supposed to work, so find someone to make it work correctly.
 This app does not trace where I been going.
 It does not stay open in the background.
 When open, it does not show where I go or been since the 23rd.
 I restarted phone and reinstalled app on S9+<br> :date: __2020-06-29 02:47:10__

 > Tried to update for about 30 minutes.
 Never got it to work.<br> :date: __2020-06-28 22:11:34__

-> I work in Technology Sales, Retail.
-So I wanted an app that would start tracking my locations AUTOMATICALLY to assist me in providing that data needed for my Contact Tracers should the need arise.
-This app FAILS MISERABLY!!!
-It DOES NOT track when I am some place for more than an hour.
-Examples: Work, Gym, Restaurants.
-Don't waste your time on the Android version of this app!!!
-Look elsewhere.
-Samsung S20+ 5G<br> :date: __2020-06-27 04:18:00__